-- Laurie Levenson, LPI Founder
+Laurie Levenson, LPI Founder

-So far, eight clients have been freed because of the work of the Project for the Innocent.
-Those wrongfully convicted clients include Andrew Leander Wilson, Marco Contreras and Jaime Ponce-who served a combined 71 years in prison.
+In 2017 alone, LPI secured the release of three men-Andrew Leander Wilson, Marco Contreras and Jaime Ponce-who served a combined 71 years in prison.

 Andrew Leander Wilson

 Andrew Leander Wilson spent more than 32 years behind bars.
 Loyola's Project for the Innocent secured his release after more than two years of legal work by LPI attorneys and students on his behalf.